nertim/nertim/README.md

 CTO @ [Plutus](https://www.runplutus.com).
 Building the future of investing.

+- Leading the development of innovative investment solutions.
+- Actively recruiting and built a high-performing team of Full-Stack engineers to tackle complex technical challenges.
+- Leveraging desktop apps to multi-cloud services to optimize performance and scalability, driving operational efficiency.
-📫 Send me a message on GitHub or via [linkedin](https://linkedin.com/in/mitren)
+- 📫 Send me a message on GitHub or via [linkedin](https://linkedin.com/in/mitren)

 <!---
 nertim/nertim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.